This article was updated August 30, 2022

 When organizations provide a method to customers and vendors to report suspected violations —such as a confidential reporting hotline—it reinforces the message that they’re serious about fraud prevention.

 We’re Here to Help

-While fear of findings and uncontrolled costs prevent many organizations from taking action, the cost of fraud far exceeds the cost of improving preventive and detective controls.
+While fear of findings and uncontrolled costs prevent many organizations from acting, the cost of fraud far exceeds the cost of improving preventive and detective controls.

 For more detailed information about how to approach fraud prevention at your organization and the benefits of a fraud risk assessment, contact your Moss Adams professional.
 You can also visit our Internal Audit Services page for additional resources.